6ec1c80c1dba/staff-directory/README.md

 https://flask.palletsprojects.com/tutorial/

 ## Prerequist

+This code can also be cloned or downloaded from the following github repository: https://github.com/6ec1c80c1dba/staff-directory.

 To run this application you will need to follow the directions below to install the neccessary dependencies: